University of Washington Seattle, Washington January 2015 – present

 Yuko Munakata, Professor of Psychology at the University of Colorado: Summer 2005: research on infant cognition at the C.U.
 Cognitive Development Center

-Richter Fellowship: Summer 2005: Cognitive psychology research on rhesus monkeys at the Cayo Santiago Field Station, Punta Santiago, Puerto Rico.
+Yale Richter Fellowship: Summer 2005: Cognitive psychology research on rhesus macaques at the Cayo Santiago Field Station, Punta Santiago, Puerto Rico.